adarnimrod/resume/resume.rst

 - First computer - 1989, first program - 1993, first homelab - 1999.

-- Python backend developer (dabbled in C, C++, Scheme, Pascal, Perl, PHP, JS, Ruby, currently learning Clojure and Lua).
+- Python backend developer (dabbled in C, C++, Scheme, Pascal, Perl, PHP, JS, Ruby, Go, Clojure and Lua).

 - sh < Awk < Fabric < Ansible.

-- Believe in secure by default, not implemented if not reproducable (that includes testing), build with failure in mind and opensource.
+- Believe in secure by default, not implemented if not reproducible (that includes testing), build with failure in mind and open-source.

 - Speaks Hebrew (mother tongue), English (Fluent) and some Yiddish.

-- Avid sailor, used to be rank 2nd in Israel in 5.5m Catamarens.
+- Avid sailor, used to be rank 2nd in Israel in 5.5m Catamarans.

-- Likes: Python, Ansible, git, SSH, vim, local unit test, automated CI tests.
+- Likes: Python, Ansible, Git, SSH, Vim, locally run unit testing.

-- Dislikes: Bureaucracy, knowledge silos,
+- Dislikes: Bureaucracy, knowledge silos.

 Employment
 ----------

+:2016:
+  DevOps in `FDNA <https://www.fdna.com/>`_.
+Migrated production and dev environments to AWS.
+Inherited a big Ansible codebase, added testing and a refactored.
+Instituted CI, CD (for some projects) and an artifact repository.
+Replaced unmaintained Nagios setup with a fully automated CloudWatch metrics and alerts setup.

 :2014-2015:
   DevOps in `Wise ecommerce <https://www.wiser.com/>`_, in charge of